 And I say “ask and you shall receive”…

 So, I’m going to do a little breadbox breakdown.
 Sigh.

 When we finally made the decision to move to this little island we then had to decide whether we were going to buy or rent.

 We had been home owners with a tendency toward serious DIY projects (more here) for the previous 8 years, so that was more of a mental hurdle than a real decision for

 We talked about buying a place we could rent after we move off the island, like a vacation rental.
 It would need to be ocean view, convenient location to beaches, 2-3 bedroom to maximize our rental audience.
 And that just wasn’t practical for us.

 We still own 3 houses in the US that we rent out and really, the idea of another mortgage gave me heart palpitations…and cold sweats…and the shakes.
 So, renting it was.
 But, the mental struggle remained.

 Here’s the thing.
-I pretty much hate spending unnecessary money.
+I pretty much hate spending unneccessary money.
 Like really H-A-T-E hate.
 I don’t know where it comes from, it started as an adult, and I really am thankful for it, but it makes me ponder every. single. little. spending decision.